Jingtian1989/ostring/README.md

 #	ostring

-ostring is a simple lib help convert Object into String and vice versa
+ostring is a simple java lib help convert Object into String and vice versa

 ##	Usage